Final report for FW23-418

 The farm is made up of a propagation greenhouse, four high tunnels and approximately 3.5 acres of open-field production.
 The farm produces certified organic cut flowers for florists and wholesale and retail markets.

-The objective of our study is to determine proactive and cost effective integrated pest management (IPM) methods to reduce losses from key pests at Do Right Flower Farm.
+The objective of our study was to determine proactive and cost effective integrated pest management (IPM) methods to reduce losses from key pests at Do Right Flower Farm.

-Data on pest severity and crop volume will be collected weekly using an established offline digital template in Google Sheets and all IPM methods used will be documented as they are implemented.
+Data on pest severity and crop volume was collected weekly using an established offline digital template in Google Sheets and all IPM methods used was documented as they were implemented.

 The first year of the project included weekly monitoring and recording of pest severity and crop volume, including IPM methods implemented.
 After the first full season (April-October) of monitoring, pest severity was analyzed and additional IPM techniques and economic thresholds were identified to implement in the second year of the project.